Xicilia/Xicilia/README.md

 - 👋 Hi, I’m @Xicilia
-- 👀 I’m literally love trolleybuses!!!!!!!!!
+- 👀 I Live in Omsk
-- 🌱 Everything that i need in my live is just ZIU-9 CME
+- 🌱 Everything that i need in my live is Omichka
-- 💞️ I want to create my own trolleybus!!!!!!!!
+- 💞️ I want to create my own OmskCrimeCity
-- 📫 if you like trolleybuses as musch as i do we need to collaborate!!!!!!!!!!!!!!!!!!!!
+- 📫 if you like Omsk as musch as i do we need to consume snus

 <!---
 Xicilia/Xicilia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.